Branston Church of England Infant Academy

 'The Best We Can Be'

-At Branston C of E Infant Academy, it is our intention to develop a lifelong love of exercise, sport and PE in all children.
+At Branston C of E Infant Academy, it is our intention to develop a lifelong love of exercise and sport in all children.
 Through our inclusive PE curriculum, we encourage and model a positive and healthy lifestyle, highlighting the importance of both physical and mental health.
 Within each PE lesson, we strive to give every child the opportunity to revise and refine their skills.
-The children will develop their Physical Literacy and essential, transferrable and lifelong skills like leadership, teamwork and resilience.
-It is our intention that all children take part in two PE lessons a week, one with their class teacher (Tuesdays) and one with our brilliant Sports Coach from CGS Outreach (Thursdays) with the support of our Sports and Wellbeing Apprentice.
+The children also develop essential, transferrable and lifelong skills like leadership, teamwork and resilience.
+It is our intention that all children take part in two PE lessons a week, one with their class teacher (Mondays/Tuesdays) and one with our brilliant Sports Coach, Coach Ricky (Thursdays).

 The children will have opportunities throughout the school year to represent Branston C of E Infant Academy and compete against other local schools.
 It is our intention that 100% of children will represent the school in a sporting event.
-We have achieved this for two years running and we strive to achieve the same this year.
+All children will experience at least 6 new sports through our exciting Enrichment Days with Premier Education.

 Little Owls also take part in two PE lessons each week.
 In addition to this, a huge part of their everyday provision promotes physical development.
 Little Owls follow the Early Years Statutory Framework, provided by the Department for Education (DFE): Physical development is one of the prime areas of learning.
 By providing play opportunities for both indoors and outdoors (they love spending time outdoors!), adults support children to develop their core strength, stability, balance, spatial awareness, co-ordination and agility.
 Gross motor skills provide the foundation for developing healthy bodies and social and emotional well-being.
 Fine motor control and precision helps with hand-eye co-ordination and early literacy.